cem-/cem-.github.io/bsides25.md

 ## Welcome to the BSidesSATX 2025 Crypto Puzzle!

+ATTENTION: the clue for puzzle 5 has changed to "UGSOC BQNDU UDUMG ROHGK FRCKK GOIBQ UMXBE BKVGB"

 The puzzle image is provided as a downloadable link below.
 Free Hints are hidden in the puzzle image!
 Make sure you read the Rules.. they may help you…